2. Setting Up Your Event Details

 2. Create matchmaking categories with a template

-4. Networking at In-person event at Brella
+Networking at an In-person event at Brella

 Participants will attend the event physically by attending the venue and having access to the event platform.
 They can participate in a face-to-face meeting held at the Networking Area